oktadev/schematics/README.md

   --client-id=$clientId --client-secret=$clientSecret
 ```

-🚨 This process will create an `.env` file will be generated with your Okta credentials.
+🚨 This process will create an `.env` file will be generated with your credentials.
 Make sure to add `*.env` to `.gitignore` and don't check it into source control!

 Start your app and authenticate with Okta at `http://localhost:3000`. 🎊